 So lets get started!
 The absolute basics are:

-Of course all alpacas need to be in good health and correct confirmation is also an important quality to look for.
+Assuming you are good with the alpaca husbandry requirements you will find there is a lot more to buying alpacas than just buying the first one you see.
+Of course all alpacas need to be in good health and correct confirmation is also an important quality to look for when buying.

 There are 2 types of alpaca: